-For several years now, Glastonbury Abbey has offered courses on the scriptures that met weekly.
-These have been extremely popular and tend to fill up quickly.
-Please note that the Scripture Classes are offered over a 12 week period on two different week-days.
-The Wednesday classes are from 7:30-9 PM, and the Thursday classes are from 9:30-11 AM.
 The Artist’s Way, presented by Kay Trask, is a 13-week program based on the book “The Artist’s Way” by Julia Cameron.
-It is available for registration directly with Kay, please email email@example.com.
-For a schedule and detail of the courses planned for the 2018-2019 season, please click here.
+Registration is available via the Retreat Office, please call 781-749-2155 ext.
+300 or email email@example.com.
+For a schedule and detail of the courses planned for the 2019-2020 season, please click here.

-Under the category of "Days of Reflection" we are offering an opportunity to reflect.
+Under the category of "Days of Reflection" we are offering 8 different opportunities to reflect.
 For details on these "days" please click here.

 Mornings of Prayer with the Sisters of St. Joseph

-New!
-The Sisters of St. Joseph will be presenting two mornings of prayer at Glastonbury Abbey.
-For further pre-registration, please call Sr. Dorothea Masuret, CSJ at St. Joseph Spiritual Ministries at 781-227-4730.
+The Sisters of St. Joseph return to present two mornings of prayer at Glastonbury Abbey.
+For further pre-registration, please call Sr. Dorothea Masuret, CSJ, at St. Joseph Spiritual Ministries at 781-227-4730.

 Faith & Film Series

-For the ninth year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
-We have two matinees scheduled for November and March.
-Movies begin promptly at 6:30 p.m. and matinees at 2:00 p.m.
-Discussion will follow the movie.
+For the 10th year we will explore aspects of faith, spirituality, courage, love, evil, forgiveness, and redemption through the lens of film.
+We have two matinees scheduled for November and February this year.
+Evening movies begin promptly at 6:30 p.m. and matinees at 2:30 p.m.
+Discussions will follow the movies.
 Tea, coffee and snacks will be served.
 We invite you to come early with friends and bring a sandwich.
 All films will be shown on Thursday in the Morcone Center.
 Glastonbury Abbey holds the appropriate movie site licensing to show all films.
 Donations are gratefully accepted.
-Please click here for a 2018-19 schedule of films.
+Please click here for a 2019-20 schedule of films.

 Women's Spirituality Group

-Anam Cara provides an opportunity for women to focus on spiritual growth in an open, nurturing environment.
-Held at the Morcone Conference Center on the second Friday of each month at 7 pm.
-Contact Ellie Devine at 781-635-6073 for more information.
+Anam Cara is the women's spirituality group at the Abbey which offers women the opportunity to share a spiritual journey together.
+Held at the Morcone Conference Center on the second Friday of each month at 7 pm from September through June.
+All are welcome!
+Contact Ellie Devine at firstname.lastname@example.org for more information.

 Food for Thought Brunch